 We currently depend largely on several single source contract manufacturers, for the manufacture of our various families of home care and government products.
 All contract manufacturers for our home robots are located in China.
 These manufacturers supply substantially all of the raw materials and provide all facilities and labor required to manufacture our products.
-If these companies were to terminate their arrangements with us or fail to provide the required capacity and quality on a timely basis, we would be unable to manufacture our products until replacement contract manufacturing services could be obtained, which is a costly and time-consuming process.
-We cannot assure you that we would be able to establish alternative manufacturing relationships on acceptable terms.
+If these companies were to terminate their arrangements with us or fail to provide the required capacity and quality on a timely basis, we would be unable to manufacture our products until replacement contract manufacturing services could be obtained or volume transferred to an alternative manufacturing partner, each of which is a costly and time-consuming process.
+We cannot assure you that we would be able to establish alternative manufacturing arrangements on acceptable terms or in a timely manner.